FURTHER INFORMATION ABOUT FREEMASONRY

-This document has answers to other questions you may have.
+This Link has answers to other questions you may have.

 We would be very happy to hear from you!
-For further information regarding the Lodge and to confirm the dates and time of meeting please contact the Secretary, Email Christopher Day or call him on (450) 653-3095.
+For further information regarding the Lodge and to confirm the dates and time of meeting please contact the Secretary, at 514-683-3571 or email@example.com

 What is Freemasonry